 Before You Say Yes

-Their intentions were good, but they didn’t realize that while they had some opportunity to rest, I was actively at work.
+Their intentions were good, but they didn’t realize that while they had an opportunity to rest, I was actively at work.
 Do you ever feel like that?
-Those moments when people assume that since they have some downtime that you’re always available?
+Those moments when people assume that since they’ve had some downtime you’re available and ready to go?

-As I look back I’ve discovered that there were times that I would say yes to so many good things, that I was forced to say no to some of the best things.
-When I realized that every yes that I made required a no somewhere else, I made sure all my yeses were chosen correctly!
+As I look back, I’ve realized that I often said ‘yes’ to so many good things that I was forced to say ‘no’ to the best things.
+It became clear to me that every ‘yes’ I give requires a ‘no’ somewhere else, so I needed to be intentional about choosing my ‘yeses’ wisely.

-You might find yourself saying, “I can’t keep up with all the demands that are being made of me right now.
-And let me be clear, you can’t!
+You might find yourself saying, “I just can’t keep up with everything that’s being asked of me right now.”
+And let me be clear: you can’t.

-So you have to say no to some things, so you can say yes to the best things!
-Effective leaders know when to say yes and when to say no, otherwise they are led by the loudest voices around them.
+That’s why you must say “no” to some things so that you can say “yes” to the best things.
+Effective leaders understand when to say “yes” and when to say “no,” or else they’ll be led by the loudest voices around them.

-Clearly Jesus is talking about the importance of being people who follow through on commitments, who’s word can be trusted.
-This is important because as disciples of Jesus and leaders of His church, we are to be a reflection of a God who keeps His Word.
+Here, Jesus is emphasizing the importance of being people who follow through on their commitments—people whose word can be trusted.
+As disciples of Jesus and leaders of His church, we’re called to reflect the faithfulness of a God who keeps His Word.

-But if we say yes to everything, it’s impossible to follow through on it all and people are going to be disappointed and we’re not going to reflect the faithfulness of our Lord.
+But if we say “yes” to everything, we won’t be able to follow through on it all.
+People will be disappointed, and we’ll fail to reflect the faithfulness of our Lord.

-Never commit to something the moment you’re asked.
-Always create some space between the emotion of the ask and your answer, between the relationship you have with the asker and your response and then ask yourself a couple of questions:
+So, never commit to something the moment you’re asked.
+Always create some space between the emotion of the ask and your answer—between your relationship with the asker and your response.

 1. WHAT’S MY CAPACITY?